ZSaberLv0/ZFVimCmdMenu/README.md

 vim script to make a menu in cmd line

+if you like my work, [check here](https://github.com/ZSaberLv0?utf8=%E2%9C%93&tab=repositories&q=ZFVim) for a list of my vim plugins

 # how to use

 1. use [Vundle](https://github.com/VundleVim/Vundle.vim) or any other plugin manager you like to install